Secondary CMB temperature anisotropies from magnetic reheating: Corrections to the CMB angular power spectrum

 \section{Corrections to the CMB angular power spectrum}

 We are now in a position to calculate the PMF corrections to the CMB temperature angular power spectrum~$C_{\ell}$.
+In this work, we compute~$C_{\ell}$ by modifying public Boltzmann codes,~e.g.,~{\tt CLASS}~\citep{2011arXiv1104.2932L}.
 According to Eqs.~\eqref{eq: alm adiabatic},~\eqref{eq: alm passive mode} and \eqref{eq: alm Fourier}, it should be noticed that $C^{XY}_{\ell}$ can contain two types of initial correlation functions: $\langle B^4\rangle$ and $\langle B^2\zeta\rangle$.
-The four-point function of $B$ can be reduced to the product of $\langle B^2\rangle $ at the leading order, and hence it is nothing but the disconnected part composed of the magnetic field power spectrum.
-On the other hand, the latter correlation is nonzero in the case where the coupling between PMFs and the primordial curvature perturbations exists as mentioned in the introduction.
-In contrast to the disconnected part, $\langle B^2\zeta\rangle$ might become larger in the squeezed limit.
-We will see that the scale dependence is completely different for these two initial conditions in the following subsections.
+The four-point function of $B$ can be reduced to products of $\langle B^2\rangle $ at the leading order.
+On the other hand, the latter correlation is non-zero in the case where the coupling between PMFs and the primordial curvature perturbations exists.
+We will see that the scale dependence is entirely different for these two initial conditions in the following subsections.